nomelif/Audionodes/README.md

 It also might simply not work on your system due to various reasons.

 Oh, and to build, install and enable the addon, you can `make blender_install blender_enable`.
-Conversly, you can remove the addon with `make blender_uninstall`.
+Conversely, you can remove the addon with `make blender_uninstall`.

 ### Building in Windows